DrakirL/DrakirL.github.io/p10/ancestry.md

 You have one additional Hit Die.

 ## Gnome
-Gnomes are known to be short and thin... <br>
+Gnomes are known to be short and ??? <br>
 ??? <br>
 ???
 ### Increased Attributes
-+2 to your Agility Attribute. <br>
++2 to your Agility Attribute.
-+1 to two other Attributes.
 ### Lithe & Nimble
 You are considered to be Small rather than Medium. <br>
 You can attempt to hide by using another creature as cover, providing that creature is larger than you. <br>